JayneLawley/Team1_TMDb_Hackathon_2/README.md

 * **Feature Importance Analysis:** Identifying which production attributes have the strongest influence on success

 ## Ethical considerations
-* The dataset is open-source and publicly available, containing no personal or identifiable data.
+* The dataset is open-source and publicly available, and contains no personal or identifiable information.
 * No legal or privacy issues identified as data was sourced from TMDb’s public Kaggle dataset.

 ## Dashboard Design
-- Power BI Dashboard: Key KPIs, filters, and charts for movie success influencing factors (and genre-specific ones for the Horror dashboard)
+- Power BI Dashboard: Interactive Power BI Dashboard with key KPIs, filters, sliders, and charts for movie success influencing factors (and genre-specific ones for the Horror dashboard).
-- Purpose: Communicate feature importance and success drivers
+- Purpose: Communicate feature importance and success drivers.
-- Audience: Production companies, investors, and decision-makers who need clear, actionable insights into which factors drive film success
+- Audience: Production companies, investors, and decision-makers who need clear, actionable insights into which factors drive film success.
-- Note: Dashboard genre focus (Horror) provides a closer look at this genre and its key success drivers
+- Note: Dashboard genre focus (Horror) provides a closer look at the horror genre and its key influencer drivers.

 ## Unfixed Bugs
 * Some missing cast or budget data limited model completeness.